amandasposito/amandasposito.github.io/_posts/2021-01-04-postgres-lateral-join.md

 One way that we can achieve the desired result is to use the `row_number()` [window function](https://www.postgresql.org/docs/current/functions-window.html) combined with an [WITH query (common table expressions)](https://www.postgresql.org/docs/current/queries-with.html).

-It will number the rows according to the partition config we specify in the `over` clause, so when we fetch the entries we can limit the number of movies from each tag.
+It will number the rows according to the partition config we specify in the `over` clause, so at the time we fetch the entries we can limit the number of movies from each tag.
 Let's see how it works.

 ```sql
 SELECT